miguelperezenciso/NGScrashcourse/README.md

 ### Genome indexing
 - It consists of generating a rapidly accessible reference genome.
 - It needs to be done only one.
 - Currently,  [Burrows-Wheeler algorithm](https://en.wikipedia.org/wiki/Burrows%E2%80%93Wheeler_transform) is the most widely used
-- BWA software is the most used software (Li and Durbin, 2019, Bioinformatics).
+- BWA software is the most used software ([Li and Durbin, 2019, Bioinformatics](https://academic.oup.com/bioinformatics/article/25/14/1754/225615)).
-.
+- It can be slow but needs to be done only once.

+The instruction in bwa is:
+	# assembly.fa is a fasta file with reference genome
+	# type bwa index for options available
+	bwa index -a bwtsw assembly.fa

+###

 ### Main tools needed
 Dozens of tools have been developed for NGS data, and each kind of data (eg, genomic, RNAseq, microbiome...) requires its own specific tools.
 Here I focus on SNP calling.
 I may add new pipelines in the future for other type of analyses.